All right, our two Sean Hannity show toll-free at 800-941-Sean.

 And if they do, they'll be defeating, in my view, evil in our time.

-And that's following the Reagan doctrine and frankly, the Trump doctrine, even though you don't care about doctrines.
+And that's following the Reagan doctrine and, frankly, the Trump doctrine, even though you don't care about doctrines.

 You know what the Hannity doctrine is?

-I'll give it to you quick.
+We'll give it to you quick.

 Meaning Vladimir Putin has forfeited his right to live.

-Well, I think that what would be most interesting about that conversation is to ask those generals, uh, those military commanders in Russia who also have been sanctioned, whose children won't become to the United States for their education or going to England for their education or a lot of other places.
+Well, I think that what would be most interesting about that conversation is to ask those generals, those military commanders in Russia who also have been sanctioned, whose children won't become the United States for their education or going to England for their education or a lot of other places.

-Um but if there is a God, there will be vengeance beyond all possible comprehension.
+But if there is a God, there will be vengeance beyond all possible comprehension.

-Vengeance is mine, say it the Lord.
+Vengeance is mine, saith the Lord.

-So quoted in a very famous book.
+It's a quoted in a very famous book.

-Um good luck with your work.
+Good luck with your work.

-I hope that this thing war this war ends soon, and I hope they are victorious.
+I hope that this war ends soon.

-And I hope Putin gets put right back in the the grave that he deserves to be in for doing this.
+And I hope Putin gets put right back in the grave that he deserves to be in for doing this.

-Um and I hope it stops here.
+And I hope it stops here.

 Do you trust me now more than you did?

-No, no, you said you said to me first order I don't trust you.
+No, no, you said to me first or something.

 That's what you said to me.

-Listen, do you trust me that I keep my word?
+Do you trust me that I keep my word?

-You absolutely kept your word, and I'm so why don't you trust me?
+So why don't you trust me?

 You'll get it all done in a day.